 17 foods that should and shouldn’t go in the fridge

-'Fridge or cupboard' debates have torn households apart for generations, so from ketchup to chocolate, we've put together the definitive guide to where you should be storing your food.
+'Fridge or cupboard' debates have torn households apart for generations.
+From ketchup to chocolate, we've put together the definitive guide to where you should be storing your food.

 Some foods have an obvious home.
 For instance, we all know that cereal goes in the cupboard, and meat goes in the fridge.

-But where should you keep eggs – do they go in the fridge or the cupboard?
+But should eggs go in the fridge or the cupboard?
 What about bread?
 And, dare we even ask, where are you meant to store tomato ketchup?

-To help you become a culinary master – and resolve some housemate conflicts – we've listed all of the most controversial 'fridge or cupboard' foods (and, of course, when we say 'cupboard', there's nothing to stop you from using the kitchen counter or a fruit bowl instead).
+To help you become a culinary master, we've listed all of the most controversial 'fridge or cupboard' foods.
+And, of course, when we say 'cupboard', there's nothing to stop you from using the kitchen counter or a fruit bowl instead.
 It's time to settle some arguments.

 Which foods should go in the fridge?